Interpretability for Time Series Transformers using A Concept Bottleneck Framework

 \section{Method}

-We propose a framework to make the Autoformer model interpretable by including a bottleneck based on knowledge transfer with CKA \citep{kornblith_similarity_2019}, as shown in Figure \ref{fig:overview bottleneck}.
-The basic idea is that we assign one of the encoder layers to be the \emph{bottleneck}, of which we calculate the CKA scores with the interpretable concepts.
-These CKA scores are included in the loss function to encourage the model to learn the interpretable concepts.
+We propose a training framework to make any transformer model interpretable by including a bottleneck based on knowledge transfer with CKA \citep{kornblith_similarity_2019}, as shown in Figure \ref{fig:overview bottleneck}.
+The main idea is that we assign one of the encoder layers to be the \emph{concept bottleneck}; representations in the bottleneck are subject to a soft constraint of being as similar as possible to predefined interpretable concepts.
+To this end, we calculate CKA scores with the interpretable concepts, and include these scores in the loss function.